iLert/docs/getting-started/stakeholder-engagement.md

 ## Overview <a id="overview"></a>

-With iLert's Stakeholder Engagement feature, you can keep stakeholders informed during an ongoing incident with minimal effort while focusing your time on incident resolution.
+With iLert's Stakeholder Engagement feature, you can keep stakeholders informed during an ongoing alert with minimal effort while focusing your time on alert resolution.

 Use cases for stakeholders may include